Circle of Competence

-In this day and age, we have an opinion on everything.
+In this day and age, we have an opinion about everything.
 One minute, we’re debating the legalization of drugs.
 The next minute, we’re defending abortion.
 And then, we’re criticizing a celebrity’s wardrobe choices.
 “It’s my right to have an opinion,” people argue.
 Yes, that’s true.
 But let’s be honest, are we really distinguishing fact from opinion?
 Don’t our opinions sound a little dogmatic at times?

 Everyone is a critic.
 We all seem to have the ability to judge other people’s level of skill; and we feel justified in spouting our own biased preferences.
 Even my grandmother lectures me on fashion.
 So many people sound so confident in giving their opinions, so sure that they understand how the world works and what other people should be doing.
 This certainty is terrifying.
 I tend to belong to the school of thought that injects more randomness and uncertainty into our worldviews.
 Influenced by multidisciplinary thinking, I find it difficult to reach the truth or a single solution.
 Problems may be viewed from a wide range of perspectives and have multiple solutions.
 Each solution may give birth to new, unintended problems.
 My knowledge of the world is never fully entrenched, always open to reinterpretation.
 I question everything every day.
 I live in a state of permanent limbo.